 The building deconstruction (demolition process) takes place in the C1 module which considers energy generation and consumption of diesel and all the emissions connected with the fuel-burning process to run the machines.
-After the demolition, the product is transported to the end-of-life processing (C2 module)

-where all the impacts related to the transport processes are considered.
+After the demolition, the product is transported to the end-of-life processing (C2 module) commercial/site waste.
+The following waste codes according to the European List of Waste (EWC) (2000/532/EC) can apply: Product residue: EWC 08 04 09 EWC 08 04 10 with the exception of those covered by EWC 08 04 09 where all the impacts related to the transport processes are considered.
 For precautionary principle and as a worst-case scenario, thermal treatment is the only end-of-life scenario considered.
 This is modelled by the incineration process (module C3) where the product ends its life cycle.